haraldh/VerityBook/README.md

 - dm_verity + squashfs immutable, integrity checked root
 - passwd + shadow + group + gshadow decoupled from system in /var
 - bind LUKS2 with tpm2 to machine
+- swap on LUKS2 with tpm2 (no password for resume from disk??)
 - /home and /var on single data partition

 ## Known Failures
 - no kernel command line on DELL ( you need a newer systemd https://github.com/systemd/systemd/pull/10001 ) cp linuxx64.efi.stub to this git repo dir from a compiled upstream systemd
 - gnome-software: can't update firmware repo
+- systemd: failed to umount /var

 ## Create